Appeal a primary school decision

 Preparing your evidence

-When you appeal, you'll need to provide evidence on why you want your child to get the place.
+When you appeal, you'll need to provide evidence on why you want a place for your child at the particular school.

 You can read more about evidence you can use.